Call to order: 01352 757777

 Understanding Horse Protein

-What does protein in a horse diet do?
+What do essential amino acids in a horse diet do?

-Without good quality nutrients, each day, your horse will not maintain the structural strength in cells, nerves, hooves, vital organs, tendons, ligaments, muscles and bones to have a long, sound and active life.
+Without good quality nutrients, including amino acids, each day, your horse will not maintain the structural strength in cells, nerves, hooves, vital organs, tendons, ligaments, muscles, and bones to have a long, sound, and active life.
+Essential amino acids, which cannot be synthesized in the horse’s body, are particularly important for protein synthesis and overall health.

 Without nutrients supplied at the right levels and in the right ratios with each other, your horse will not be able to function efficiently on a whole system level.

-The elements of nutrition that are important for life are calories (referred to as DE when discussing horses) minerals, vitamins and protein.
-Out of all these horse protein at the right level and quality is the most important, but least understood and usually least measured in the total diet of the horse.
-Yet protein is vital, essential, crucial for the healthy horse and just assuming it is sufficient on a daily basis is not enough.
+The elements of nutrition that are important for life are calories (referred to as DE when discussing horses), minerals, vitamins, and protein.
+Out of all these, horse protein at the right level and quality is the most important, but least understood and usually least measured in the total diet of the horse.
+Yet protein is vital, essential, and crucial for a healthy horse’s diet, and just assuming it is sufficient on a daily basis is not enough.

-Here are five main reasons for making sure that you understand the role horse protein has for health.
+Here are five main reasons for making sure that you understand the role horse protein has in health.

 As horse owners, riders and trainers we know that the most important thing is to build health and resilience in the whole horse so that we can share a lifetime of fun with our equine partners.